SebWouters/CheMPS2/README.md

 SyBookkeeper functions.
 This class keeps track of the FCI and DMRG virtual dimensions of all symmetry sectors at all boundaries.

-[CheMPS2/TensorDiag.cpp](CheMPS2/TensorDiag.cpp) contains the TensorDiag functions.
-This storage class handles reduced tensors which are diagonal in the symmetry sectors.

 [CheMPS2/TensorF0.cpp](CheMPS2/TensorF0.cpp) contains all TensorF0 functions.
 This class stores and handles the reduced spin-0 part of two sandwiched second quantized operators, of which the particle symmetry sectors are equal.